-The main menu shows all function that enables the customer to execute actions by clicking on the appropriate link.
+The main menu shows all available functions that user can execute by selecting the appropriate menu or option.

 NOTE: The password option allows user to set or clear the RAID subsystem's password protection feature.
 Once the password has been set, the user can only monitor and configure the RAID subsystem by providing the correct password.
 The password is used to protect the RAID subsystem from unauthorized access.
 The controller will check the password only when entering the Main menu from the initial screen.
-The RAID subsystem will automatically go back to the initial screen when it does not receive any command in twenty seconds.
+The RAID subsystem will automatically go back to the initial screen when it is inactive or has not received any command in twenty seconds.
 The RAID subsystem's factory default password is set to 00000000.